 • Purchasing a life estate in someone else's home unless the applicant lives there for at least 1 year

-• Quit-claim deeds at $1 nominal consideration (treated as a near-total transfer)
+• Quit-claim deeds for nominal consideration (treated as a near-total transfer)

 For our deep treatment of the lookback mechanics, including how Tennessee applies the rebuttable presumption that any transfer was made "to qualify for Medicaid", see our Tennessee 5-Year Lookback and Penalty Divisor Guide.

-Federal law at 42 USC § 1396p(c)(2) and TennCare ABD Manual 125.010 permit certain home transfers without any penalty.
-These are the core legal home-protection tools available in Tennessee:
+Not every transfer triggers a penalty.
+Federal law at 42 U.S. Code § 1396p(c)(2) and TennCare ABD Manual 125.010 carve out a handful of transfers you can make freely, and these are the core legal home-protection tools families have in Tennessee:

 1. Transfer to a Spouse (Anytime, No Conditions)